rhysmoggs/ms3-final-cocktails/TESTING.md

 ### Bug Fixes
 Bug fixes were predominantly completed in real-time as soon as any issues arose.
 This was to ensure the project would continue developing smoothly without serious, unmanageable bugs arising later that could drastically reduce development time or the layout and functioning of the website.
+Lighthouse tests also exposed further bugs with readability and image scaling being two main factors in Accessibility and Performance.
+These were addressed as best as time allowed, but some Known Bugs still remain.